Arizona Court Records

 Contesting a Traffic Ticket in Arizona

-When the alleged offender chooses to respond 'Not Responsible' and contests the charges, they will need to appear on the scheduled court date to enter their plea and request a hearing, or they may be able to download a form from the court website which they can fill and follow the instructions to mail in.
+When the alleged offender chooses to respond 'Not Responsible' and contests the charges, they will need to appear on the scheduled court date to enter their plea and request a hearing, or they may be able to download a form from the court website, which they can fill out and follow the instructions to mail in.
 The court will schedule your case for a hearing later, and the citing officer will tell the judge the reason for the citation.
 Charges against those deemed not responsible are dismissed.
-Those deemed responsible may be prescribed fines and penalties and added points to their driving record.
+Those deemed accountable may be prescribed fines and penalties and added points to their driving record.

 Failure to appear on your hearing date will result in a default judgment being given against you.

-- You must have not attended a defensive driving school in the last 12 months (based on violation date)
+- You must not have attended a defensive driving school in the last 12 months (based on violation date)

 - Your complaint does not involve an accident that resulted in any person's serious injury or death.